Moving house sometime in the future? We’ve got all the information you need on how to transfer your broadband to your new home.

 What if I want to change providers?

-If you're in your contract's minimum terms, now is a great opportunity to find an even better broadband deal for your new home.
-Enter your new postcode into our postcode checker and see what's available or check out some deals:
+Moving home is a great opportunity to find an even better broadband deal for your new place, particularly if you’re out of contract.
+Enter your new postcode into our postcode checker to see what's available, or check out some deals:

 *Average speeds are based on the download speeds of at least 50% of customers at peak time(8pm to 10pm).
 Speed can be affected by a range of technical and environmental factors.
 The speed you receive where you live may be lower than that listed above.
 You can check the estimated speed to your property prior to purchasing.

-Broadband providers are pretty keen for you to change to their services - so much so that they'll make the switch as easy as possible for you, even taking care of cancelling your current service.
-TalkTalk, for instance, prides itself on its easy switch, promising to send out your welcome pack and get you online within a few days.
+Broadband providers are always eager for new customers to sign up to their services – so much so that they’ll make the switch as easy as possible for you, whether it’s waiving any move-in fees or taking care of cancelling your current service.

 Can I keep my phone number when I move?